Movies

 The one big issue for most is likely the truncated run time of only 75 minutes.
 The original full-length feature runs 102 minutes.

 What’s missing?
-A big omission is the Lion’s If I Were King of the Forest.
+A big omission is the Cowardly Lion’s If I Were King of the Forest.
 The bulk of the other missing moments are scattered, but the third act certainly takes the biggest hit.

-Sigh.
-And, of course, there is the to-be-expected backlash for using artificial intelligence to remaster and expand the image to fit the screen.
-My simple counter-argument is this is a fantastic marriage of art and technology as a singular experience that — at least right now — cannot be replicated anywhere else in the world.
+My simple and direct counter-argument to the naysayers is this is a fantastic blend of art and technology merging into a singular experience that — at least right now — cannot be replicated anywhere else in the world.
 The original movie has not been sacrificed in any way; it's still readily available for enjoyment across numerous formats, including streaming services in 4K.
 This stands in stark contrast to the “Special Editions” of the original Star Wars trilogy (Episodes IV-VI), which have been the only versions available in modern media formats.
 Rumor has it Disney might offer the original cuts as part of next year’s 50th anniversary of A New Hope.

 The Lobby Experience

-After the show, there’s live entertainment in the lobby.
+As mentioned, after the show, there’s live entertainment in the lobby.

 When the Wizard is revealed, look closely at the tech in the booth.
 Cool stuff in there.